 Do Zero Tolerance Policies Make Sense?

 Many companies have adopted Zero Tolerance Policies for all of their employees.
-Obviously, no company should tolerate unlawful harassment, dishonesty, workplace violence, bullying or discrimination.
-These policies can improve the workplace by identifying employees who might ultimately become violent and removing them.
+Obviously, no company should tolerate unlawful harassment, dishonesty, workplace violence, bullying, or discrimination.

 However, having a Zero or “No” Tolerance for such behavior might make employees more reluctant to report issues when they know that a single violation will cost a coworker their job.